steve-mattsen/Kurlan/README.md

 # Kurlan
-A chat app where you talk to yourself and identify the personas which move you.
+A chat app where you talk to yourself and identify who's really doing the talking.